oraqlle/slide-decks/scripts.md

 };
 ```

+---v

+We won't use the `class` keyword for now due to it having some different default access
+permissions to `struct` which will be discussed [later](#access-control).

 --->

 We can then add member variables by declaring them the same as we would in free functions.
-You can add any number of members to a type and they can be access using the `obj.var`
+You can add any number of members to a type.
+Note that our structure has no special properties,
-syntax.
+it is simply an amalgamation of its members.

 ```cxx
 struct A {